Short URL for this page:

 Thus faded away the bright vision of an estate and a happy home in Virginia; Jones had lost his best anchor to windward.

 In spite of our just pride in the remarkable service of the leaders in the American Revolution, the total performance of the navy was disappointing, largely because of the lack of organization, discipline, moral, p35 and tradition.
 And it was a blot upon our government that Jones, who had rendered such distinguished service and who continued a loyal American citizen to the end, should have been granted no national honors on his death in 1792.
 He died in Paris; and but for the generous respect of a French official who contributed 392 francs out of his own funds for an indestructible lead casket and a proper burial, he would have been consigned to a pauper's grave.
 Nor was this neglect because of his obscurity, for the American minister, Gouverneur Morris, saw him on the day of his death and subsequently attended to his affairs.
 Thus Jones perished; and in like manner the navy, which he had zealously striven to establish on a broad and lasting foundation, came to naught.
 At the close of the Revolution the few ships remaining were promptly sold.
 History, however, often reverses its judgments.
 The country discovered, even before the few years remaining in the eighteenth century were completed, that a navy is not an idle ornament or a menace.
 When it was organized, Jones's ideas more and more were adopted, and now, within our time, the highest place has been awarded him.
-This was given visible evidence one hundred and thirteen years after his death when the American ambassador at Paris, General Indicates a West Point graduate and gives his Class.Horace Porter, after careful search found and positively identified his remains.
+This was given visible evidence one hundred and thirteen years after his death when the American ambassador at Paris, General Indicates a West Point graduate, Class of 1860: a link to his biographical entry in Cullum's Register.Horace Porter, after careful search found and positively identified his remains.
 France and America then vied in the honors paid him; and a strong American squadron, such as was denied him in life, was his at the end as he returned to the land of his adoption.
 Further, that his memory might prove a lasting inspiration to the navy his final resting-place was fixed at the great institution of which he had caught the first vision, the United States Naval Academy.

 p36 We cannot close the discussion of the Revolution without noting that in spite of all its shortcomings the infant navy left an influence of some power.
 On the sea as well as on the land, men from a widely scattered area had toiled and bled for a common end.
 The exploits of greater and lesser heroes were related and awakened growing enthusiasm.
 For the first time leaders of the thirteen colonies had acted together, and the limited support granted them had, at critical moments, grown to proportions of real strength.
 The first steps toward national unity had been taken.